SOTC: Permafrost and Frozen Ground

 Both model projections and observations have indicated permafrost degradation.
 A permafrost projection published in 2005 using the Community Climate System Model, version 3 (CCSM3) suggested that by 2100, as little as 1.0 million square kilometers of near-surface permafrost might remain, increasing the freshwater discharge into the Arctic Ocean by 28 percent (Lawrence and Slater 2005).
 This projection applied only to the top few meters of permafrost, and depended upon climate and snow cover models.
 Field observations indicate that permafrost warmed by up to 6°C during the 20th century.
 Observations on Svalbard detected extreme permafrost warming during the winter-spring 2005-2006.
 The thaw apparently resulted from a temperature anomaly where January and April temperatures reached more than 12°C above the 1961-1990 average.
 These temperature anomalies were within the range of warming scenarios predicted for the late 21st century (Isaksen et al. 2007).
 Observations in Alaska found permafrost warming at most sites north of the Brooks Range from the Chukchi Sea to the border with Canada, coincident with statewide air-temperature warming beginning in 1976.
 The warming occurred primarily in the winter, with little summertime change (Osterkamp 2007).

 Much of the Northern Hemisphere frozen ground is overlain by evergreen boreal forest.
 These boreal forests comprise both a source and a sink of carbon.
 In fact, the Arctic contains nearly one-third of the Earth's stored soil carbon.
-If the high northern latitudes were to have a significant temperature increase, the regional soils would begin to release carbon into the atmosphere, which could lead to higher temperatures, fueling the cycle of carbon release and temperature rise (Environmental News Network 1999 and Goulden et al. 1998).
+If the high northern latitudes were to have a significant temperature increase, the regional soils would begin to release carbon into the atmosphere, which could lead to higher temperatures, fueling the cycle of carbon release and temperature rise (Environmental News Network 1999 and Goulden et al. 1998, Schaefer et al. 2011).